Ekimwatan/Edge_AI_people_counter_openvino/workspace/WRITEUP.md

 I was able to deploy the model on a rasberry pi with a Neural Compute stick 2.
 The faster_rcnn model was very slow on the pi with a FPS of 1.35 while the ssd_mobilenet had a FPS OF 10 but underperformed in terms of accuracy.
 With this in mind, I used the person-detection-retail-0002 which performed very well and detected all the people in the frame after the false negatives had been dealt with.

+I improved the accuracy of mobile_ssd model by inlcuding a waiting time of 3 seconds before a person is declared completely out of the frame and a 1 second delay while people enter the frame.
+This helped to counter false positives and false negatives